Locations:

 • Mild pain and discomfort.

-Just as you probably don’t feel a spider bite while you’re sleeping, you won’t feel a bed bug bite either.
+Just as you probably don’t feel a mosquito bite while you’re sleeping, you won’t feel a bed bug bite either.
 Bed bugs have another defense system that prevents you from feeling you’ve been bitten.
 They inject an anesthetic (numbing) and an anticoagulant (stops bleeding) into your skin when they bite.
 You may not notice you’ve been bitten until the bite marks appear, which can take from one to a couple of days after the bites.

 In rare cases, bed bug bites can cause serious reactions.
 Signs of a serious, even life-threatening reaction (called anaphylaxis) to bed bug bites include: